DNA-and-Natural-Algorithms-Group/ArrheniusInference/README.md

 - A  Markov chain Monte Carlo (MCMC) approach that learns an ensemble of parameter sets.

-Fore more information regarding our software and the methods employed, see <a href="http://link_to_our_LNCS_paper">our paper</a> [1], and also see our online appendix that can be found on this webpage.
+Fore more information regarding our software and the methods employed, see <a href="http://link_to_our_LNCS_paper">our paper</a> [1].
+Also see our online appendix that can be found on this webpage.

 Please contact us at nasimzf@cs.ubc.ca for questions regarding the software.